zammad/zammad-documentation/contributing-install-vagrant.rst

 Problems to start the VM?
 =========================

-Iy you get errors like:
+If you get errors like:

 ::